ojaksch/Gehstocks-Mist_FPGA/Arcade/Pacman_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Scramble port to MiST by Gehstock
+-- Arcade: Pacman port to MiST by Gehstock
--- 10 November 2017
+-- 09 November 2017
 --
 ---------------------------------------------------------------------------------
--- A simulation model of Scramble hardware
+-- A simulation model of Pacman hardware
--- Copyright (c) MikeJ - Feb 2007
+-- Copyright (c) MikeJ - January 2006
 ---------------------------------------------------------------------------------
 --
 -- Only controls are rotated on VGA output.